-They’re the odd ones.
-They’re the envelope-pushing thinkers who refuse to accept money, position or stability as their status quo.
-They create, innovate and push forward on paths that may lead more analytically thinking minds astray.
-You know who they are—these creative types.
-And you know you need them.
-But how do you engage and then retain these types of workers, whose engagement expectations far differ from those of a technical fit?
+Creatives...
+They’re the envelope-pushing free thinkers who refuse to accept money, position or stability as their status quo.
+They create, innovate and develop new approaches to paths that may lead the more analytically thinking minds astray - and they're a key driving force for economic development.

 When designing your talent acquisition strategy to engage and retain the creative worker, try including these tactics:

 Creatives want to leave their mark; they want to make a difference.
 So, you need to get people talking about your plans for a better future.
 This means, you're required to take your individual passion a step further and create a message or cause that encourages others to join your company's movement.Remember when Netflix took rainy days staring at an empty Blockbuster shelf and turned the dismay into digital delivery?If your business is a brand that has a creatives have a tendency to flock towards an opportunity to make it a reality.

 Creatives just think differently.
 So, when you interview, you need to think differently too.
 Instead of going the traditional route beginning with your HR department, let the team manager do the initial talking.
 Then, involve the people and teams he or she would be working with.
 As a business, you’re way more likely to inspire passion if the desired hire can see your projects and get a sense of how they come into fruition.
 Sure, there’s a place for HR in the hiring phase, but creative types tend to be more inspired when fully immersed within their atmosphere, and they may lose interest if you save this stage to the end of the hiring process.